 The 5 Best Ways to Support Joint Health

 Taking care of our joint health becomes more and more important as we age.
 Though they become more commonplace as we age, joint problems definitely aren’t something to ignore.
 When not managed consistently, they can affect mobility, overall health, and quality of life.
 Preventative measures like stretching, weight management, and a healthy lifestyle are most effective when started early and maintained on a regular basis.
 But positive changes can still make a difference anytime.
-If you experience joint pain, we recommend trying these approaches as well as working with your doctor.
+If you experience joint pain, we recommend trying approaches such as Cary physical therapy as well as working with your doctor.

 Hot and cold therapy

 One way to reduce pain is heat therapy, which warms up the skin and muscles to promote blood flow, helping to speed up healing and increase elasticity.
 Treatments like warm showers and baths, hot tubs, electric blankets, and heating pads can help relieve stiffness, tightness, and discomfort.
 Talk with your doctor if you feel that you need heat treatments to help warm up the joints in the morning or before walking and other exercises.

 Cold therapy (also called cryotherapy) can also calm down inflammation and swelling.
 Gel ice packs (or ice, or a bag of frozen vegetables) wrapped in a towel can be applied to painful joints for up to 20 minutes, several times a day.

 Because cryotherapy reduces blood flow and nerve activity by slowing down the pain transmitters to the brain, it may reduce sensitivity to pain, so it’s best to talk to your doctor to make sure it won’t affect any other conditions you may have.